 Greens MP David Shoebridge cleared of protest charges outside Kirribilli House

-O’Brien Criminal and Civil Solicitors were able to successfully defend charges against Greens MP David Shoebridge after a protest last year.
+O’Brien Criminal and Civil Solicitors successfully defended charges against Greens MP David Shoebridge after a protest last year.

 Working alongside Barrister Ian Latham, Solicitor Wilson Tighe represented the MP at the Downing Centre Local Court in Sydney’s CBD last Friday.

-Mr Shoebridge and two other climate protesters were arrested outside Kirribilli House, on Sydney’s North Shore, while calling for the Prime Minister to return from his holiday in Hawaii to address the bushfires burning across the country.
-Bodycam footage of the protest was played to the Court displaying chanting and speeches, followed by the arrest of six protestors.
+Mr Shoebridge and two other climate protesters were arrested outside Kirribilli House, on Sydney’s North Shore.
+They were calling for the Prime Minister to return from his holiday in Hawaii to address the bushfires burning across the country.
+Bodycam footage of the protest played to the Court displayed chanting and speeches, followed by the arrest of six protestors.